1. Help Center

 Revenue

-A breakdown of the cost of time and expenses is provided.
+A number of the margin reports and screens also include a breakdown of the cost of time and expenses.

-For time, the costs for each person are presented, showing the hours and rate that applies.
+For time, the costs for each person are included, utilising the hours and rate that applies to the report or screen that is being viewed.
 A mixture of timesheet data (logged time) and resourcing (future time) are used to calculate the overall (at completion) costs.

-Each expense that has been logged is shown.
+Each expense that has been logged is included.

 Costs incurred in different currencies